gamblevore/speedie/Documentation/Nil.md

 Speedie's nil-checker is fast.
 Probably under 0.025 of a second to test your entire project.

 If you are wondering how, well to be honest, I think programmers are used to inefficient compilers.
 And they shouldn't be.
 Because computers are super-fast these days.
-All a compiler has to do is NOT waste all the CPU-time and it will be fast.

 ### Abilities